jovi-j/OpenClinic/README.md

     AppointmentStatus ..> Appointment
 ````

-This model can change, I will update it based on RFCs on the [/docs] folder project.
+This model can change, I will update it based on RFCs on the [docs](/docs) folder.